SecOps Maturity Assessment

 The SecOps Maturity Assessment Report contains the following sections:

-- Executive Summary: This page shows the compliance score, potential threats, and potential vulnerabilities.
+• Executive Summary: This page shows the standards compliant, potential threats, and potential vulnerabilities.

-- Report Summary - Config Violation: This page shows the top configuration violations by resource type and concentration of high configuration violations by region.
+• Report Summary - Config Violation: This page shows the top configuration violations by resource type and concentration of high configuration violations by region.
+This is same as guardrails that is part of Security Posture.